Leicester City’s Iheanacho starts on bench for Burnley clash | Goal.com

 In six appearances English topflight appearances so far this season, Iheanacho boasts of three goals – to equal his highest tally since he joined the King Power outfit from Manchester City.

-As expected, Wilfred Ndidi and Daniel Amartey will play no part in the encounter owing to various degrees of injuries.
+As expected, Wilfred Ndidi and Daniel Amartey will play no part in the encounter owing to their respective injuries.

-The former English champions are third in the log with 45 points from 22 outings.
+The former English champions are third on the log with 45 points from 22 outings.